What happens when my child is sick and cannot come to school?

 - A student who arrives after 9:30am is considered tardy.

 - Please have your child check into the Main Office first.
-The office will sign the student in, issue a hall pass, and then send the student to the appropriate classroom.
+You will sign your child in and then send your child to class.

 - If your child is tardy to school due to a doctor’s appointment, please bring in your appointment verification form/letter explaining why your child is tardy to school.